With the cost of living going up in Canada, retirees need all the money they can get.

 3. Split your pension income with your spouse

 If your spouse or common-law partner makes significantly less than you do, consider splitting your pension income.
 You can split up to 50% of your registered retirement income fund (RRIF), CPP, annuity income, or pension income.

 4. Defer your Canada Pension Plan (CPP)

 There are other factors you will need to consider, such as your health.
-If your health is stable you might want to consider delaying your payments until 70.
+If your health is stable, you might want to consider delaying your payments until you are 70.
 By contrast, if your health is poor, it might be best not to delay taking out the payment.

 Here’s a full guide to your CPP Pension – Should You Take it at Age 60, 65, or 70?

 5. Take out your RRSP before age 65

 By taking out your RRSP before age 65, you can declare most of your RRSP income, and this could have you fall below the OAS clawback threshold.

 For example, if you’ve calculated that you’ll be making $100,000 per year, but $30,000 of that will be RRSP income if you have already withdrawn that RRSP before you’re 65, that income won’t be counted in your OAS clawback amount.